ninjabiscuit/dotfiles/README.md

 ./bin/dot
 ```

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`,
 which sets up a few paths that'll be different on your particular machine.

+### NVIM

+Check that plug installed successfully `.dotfiles/script/bootstrap`.
+Install plugins with `:PlugInstall` in vim

 `dot` is a simple script that installs some dependencies, sets sane OS X
 defaults, and so on.
 Tweak this script, and occasionally run `dot` from